 All transfer students will be charged a \$300.00 administration fee.
 The \$100.00 registration fee is not applicable to transfer students.
 The administration fee may be waived due to extenuating circumstances as determined by the Director.
+The administration fee will be waived for Paul Mitchell graduates transferring in hours to complete another program.

-TRANSFER OF CREDIT POLICY
+TRANSFER OF CREDIT POLICY COSMETOLOGY

-COSMETOLOGY